Mondello Prize

 The Mondello Prize (Italian: Premio Mondello or Premio letterario internazionale Mondello Città di Palermo) is an Italian literary award established in 1975.

 History

 The award was founded by a group of Palermo intellectuals and academics, and was first directed by the magistrate Francesco Lentini until his death in 2000.
 Since it is organized by a cultural foundation, Fondazione Sicilia.

 Since 2012 the award has a partnership with the Turin International Book Fair.
 The same year it established an award for young writers, the Mondello Giovani Award.

-Winners include Cees Nooteboom in 2017.
+Winners include Milan Kundera in 1979, or Cees Nooteboom in 2017.